-- An Alien Plant Management Plan must be implemented during the operational phase to reduce the establishment and spread of undesirable alien plant species. - The feeding pasture must be checked on a regular basis for the presence of alien plant species. - Alien plants must be removed through appropriate methods such as hand pulling, application of chemicals, cutting, etc. as in accordance to the NEMBA: Alien Invasive Species Regulations.
+- An Alien Plant Management Plan must be implemented during the operational phase to reduce the establishment and spread of undesirable alien plant species. - Alien plants must be removed through appropriate methods such as hand pulling, application of chemicals, cutting, etc. as in accordance to the NEMBA: Alien Invasive Species Regulations.